Developing RESILIENCE – Thinking (Part 2)

 REALISTS – are independent, practical-minded & excellent problem-solvers.
 They see things as they are, without sugar-coating

-OPTIMISTS – are generally look at the bright side of things, appreciating every little thing, & tend not to ‘understand’ anyone who’s depressed & negative (think Goldie Hawn, Jenna Elfman)
+OPTIMISTS – generally look on the brightest side, appreciating every little thing, & tend not to ‘understand’ anyone who’s depressed & negative (think Goldie Hawn or Jenna Elfman – in their early yrs)

 IDEALISTS – look for things that have deeper meanings, working to form genuine relationships.
-They have a bright outlook on the future, but aren’t always realistic enough.
+They have a bright outlook on the future, but aren’t always realistic.
 Helping & seeing others succeed brings them joy.

 Neuro-scientists studying Ps & Os (with college students in the West) noticed that several parts of the brain (IFG=inferior frontal gyrus, the amygdala & anterior cingulate cortex) were activated differently when subjects were shown negative, neutral or positive images.